-6 ROYALE COTTAGE -AC & 8 DELUXE COTTAGE in Rishikesh
+6 ROYALE COTTAGE -(AC) Air Conditioner OR 8 DELUXE COTTAGE -Air Cooler in Rishikesh

 The Riverside resort in Rishikesh is located on Neelkanth Road, Just 20 minutes’ drive from Lakshman Jhula.
 Placed on top of a hill, surrounded by majestic hills and forest beside the river "HEVAL" (Him Ganga)